altdesktop/playerctl/README.md

 # prints 'Now playing: Lana Del Rey - Born To Die - Video Games'
 ```

 Included in the template language are some built-in variables and helper functions for common formatting that you can call on template variables.
-It can also do basic math operations on numbers including `+`, `-`, `*`, `/`, and operation ordering with `()` parens.
+It can also do basic math operations on numbers.

 ```bash
 # Prints 'Total length: 3:23'